Opinion

 Trump’s foreign policy is ‘America Alone,’ not ‘America First’

 President Donald Trump is radically remaking U.S. foreign policy just days into his second term, issuing threats against close U.S. allies and partners like Denmark, Canada, Panama, Colombia and more.
-European powers are scrambling to prepare for any scenario where the United States under Trump seeks to conquer Greenland through military force, an act which would violate NATO’s Article 4 and might result in a declaration of war against the United States by the United Kingdom, France, Germany, and other major NATO allies, in addition to turning the United States into a global pariah.
+European powers are scrambling to prepare for any scenario where the United States under Trump seeks to conquer Greenland through military force, an act which would violate NATO’s founding documents and might result in a declaration of war against the United States by the United Kingdom, France, Germany, and other major NATO allies, in addition to turning the United States into a global pariah.

 On Feb.
 4, President Trump announced the United States would “own” Gaza and indicated he would forcibly displace all surviving Palestinians, which was again met with forceful condemnation from leaders and capitals around the globe, including those traditionally allied with the U.S.